 measures to finance the recovery from the Covid pandemic, as various Member States and the Commission considered it essential that budgetary solidarity at the EU level is matched with a strong commitment to the common values, and notably to the rule of law.
-Under the Regulation, the power to adopt measures for the protection of the budget in case of breaches of the Rule of Law in a Member State that affect or risk affecting the legality and soundness of the EU spending is conferred on the Council.
+Under the Regulation, the power to adopt measures for the protection of the budget in case of breaches of the Rule of Law in a Member State that affect or risk affecting the legality and soundness of the EU spending is conferred to the Council.
 The Council is also conferred the power to lift those measures once the conditions for their adoption is no longer fulfilled.
 The direct involvement of the Council in the implementation of the instrument was proposed since the outset by the Commission on the basis of arguments revolving around the significance of the financial effects of the decision.
-Such a choice was confirmed by the co-legislators9 which introduced some additional changes that further strengthened the margin of maneouvre of the Council when exercising the implementing power for the adoption of measures under the Regulation.10
+Such a choice was confirmed by the co-legislators9 which introduced some additional changes that further strengthened the margin of maneuvre of the Council when exercising the implementing power for the adoption of measures under the Regulation.10

-A third example is provided by the spending instrument established to support the recovery of Member States' economies from Covid-19, the Recovery and Resilience Facility.
-The RRF was designed around the idea of a reform and investment agenda to be negotiated between each Member State and the Commission and ultimately incorporated in a Recovery and Resilience Plan, setting milestones and targets for the disbursement of financial support.
-In the original Commission proposal, both the adoption of the Plan and the individual decisions on payments following a positive assessment of the achievement of the milestones and targets were meant to be left to the Commission, as it is normally the case for other spending instruments based on article 175 TFEU (the legal basis for cohesion policy).
-However, following a request by
+A third example is provided by the spending instrument established to support the recovery of Member States' economy from Covid, the Recovery and Resilience Facility.
+11 The RRF has been designed around the idea of a reform and investment agenda to be negotiated between each Member State and the Commission and ultimately incorporated in a Recovery and Resilience Plan, setting milestones and targets for the disbursement of the financial support.
+In the original Commission proposal both the adoption of the Plan and the individual decisions on payments following a positive assessment of the achievement of the milestones and targets were meant to be left to the Commission, as it is normally the case for other spending instruments based on article 175 TFEU (cohesion legal basis).
+12 However, following a strong request by the Council during the legislative

-9 See Recital 20 of the Regulation which refers to the "importance of the financial effects of the measures adopted pursuant to this Regulation".
+$^{^{9}}$ See Recital 20 of the Regulation which refers to the "importance of the financial effects of the measures adopted pursuant to this Regulation".